 Unfortunately, he he had troubles both on the pitch with only 3 wins out of 15 and off the pitch with financial issues and he left by mutual consent after four months.

-Shortly after leaving Russia, Petrescu joined struggling Arabian Gulf League side Al Nasr Dubai as their new manager but left at the end of the season in May 2017.
+Shortly after leaving Russia, Petrescu joined his current side Arabian Gulf League side Al Nasr Dubai as their new manager but left at the end of the season in May 2017.

 Dan Petrescu: Premier League Statistics